confluentinc/cp-ansible/VARIABLES.md

 ### monitoring_interceptors_enabled

 Boolean to configure Monitoring Interceptors on ksqlDB, Rest Proxy, and Connect.
 Defaults to true if Control Center in inventory.
-Enable if you wish to have monitoring inceptors to report to a centralized monitoring cluster.
+Enable if you wish to have monitoring interceptors to report to a centralized monitoring cluster.

 Default:  "{{ 'control_center' in groups }}"